Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 # Code Overview
 ## Main
 • **Input Parameters**: The code takes as for input 6 parameters:<br>
-1. Compiler Code and modes - To allow an easy recognition and collection in Excel each different combination of modes and flags with an identifier, these are the flags used in my tests, each mode is identified with an integer:
+1 & 2.
+Acronym and modes - The first two parameters to give in input to the system is an acronym and an integer indicating a particolar mode.
+To allow an easy recognition and collection in Excel each different combination of modes and flags with an identifier was added as the first parameter.
+These are the flags used in my tests for the implicit modes:

+Each mode is identified with an integer and if there are any particular configuration with flags is indicated thanks to the acronym and there are the configurations (acronym - mode) that I have used according to my code:
 <table>
         <tr>
             <th>Compiler Code</th>